algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/_index.md

 Note that Java is a compiled, but not native language.
 The code compiles to bytecode, which is then interpreted by a virtual machine (JVM).
 To achieve higher performance, frequently executed parts of the code, such as the innermost for loop, are compiled into machine code during runtime and executed with almost no overhead.
 This technique is called *just-in-time compilation*.

 JIT compilation is not a feature of the language itself, of its implementation.
-There is also a JIT-compiled version of Python called [PyPy](https://www.pypy.org/), which needs about 12 seconds to execude the code above without any changes.
+There is also a JIT-compiled version of Python called [PyPy](https://www.pypy.org/), which needs about 12 seconds to execute the code above without any changes.

 ### Compiled Languages